offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The following section isn't from the Pevzner book or any online resources.
 I came up with it in an effort to solve the final assignment for Chapter 4 (the chapter on non-ribosomal peptide sequencing).
 As such, it might not be entirely correct / there may be better ways to do this.
 ```

-Even though real experimental spectrums aren't perfect, the high-level algorithm remains the same: Create test peptides by branching out amino acids and capture the best scoring ones until peptide mass goes too high.
+Even though real experimental spectrums aren't perfect, the high-level algorithm remains the same: Create test peptides by branching out amino acids and capture the best scoring ones until the mass goes too high.
 However, the problems with real experimental spectrums end up complicating the final algorithm.

 For starters, since there are no preset amino acids to build test peptides with, amino acid masses are captured using spectrum convolution and used directly.
-For example, instead of representing a peptide as GAK, it's represented as their masses separated by dashes: 57-71-128.
+For example, instead of representing a peptide as GAK, it's represented as 57-71-128.

 |   G  |   A   |   K   |
 |------|-------|-------|